MpofuO/PublishedBongo/README.md

 ## Collaboration

-Bongo was not developed by a single individual, but through the collaborative efforts of two talented programmers, *Ditlou Tumelo(me)* and *Oliver Mpofu*.
+Bongo was not developed by a single individual, but through the collaborative efforts of two talented programmers, *Oliver Mpofu(me)* and *Ditlou Tumelo*.
 Our combined skills and dedication have resulted in the creation of this exceptional web application.

 ### Meet the Team